These 13 Experiences in South Africa Will Make You Say ‘Wow’

 For several of our Deal Experts, shark cage diving off the South African coast was one of those wow moments.
 It’s almost an out of body experience as you come face to face (behind thick steel bars) with the steely eyed stare of a great white.

 Boat trips can be canceled for even the slightest swell (safety first!), so it’s good to have a few trips booked if this is high on your list.

 Most international flights into South Africa land in Johannesburg, and if you have the time to explore, you’ll find a culturally diverse metropolis that’s grown out of a one-time gold-mining settlement.
-Called Joburg or Jozi by locals, this is one of the country’s three capital cities covering an area similar to Los Angeles (including the world’s biggest urban forest of 10 million trees).
+Called Joburg or Jozi by locals, this is the country’s largest city covering an area similar to Los Angeles (including the world’s biggest urban forest of 10 million trees).

 With 40% of the world’s gold mined in the region surrounding Johannesburg, it’s understandable that this is South Africa’s business hub.
 The city is well-known for a hopping nightlife and a creative and entrepreneurial streak.

 Check out the hip Maboneng Precinct to see this in action.
 The Arts on Main development was a key piece of this revitalization of this area, turning a 1911 warehouse into a space that includes studios for contemporary artists like William Kentridge and Kim Lieberman, galleries and boutique shops.